Kree–Skrull War: Plot

-The Kree hero Captain Marvel, arriving on Earth after an extended stay in the alternate dimension the Negative Zone, is captured by several members of the superhero team the Avengers — Quicksilver, the Scarlet Witch, and the android hero the Vision — with aid of Mar-Vell's (the hero's true Kree name) sometime companion Rick Jones, and Mar-Vell himself.
-It is later revealed that he conceived a child with the Skrull princess Annelle during this period of time.
+The Kree hero Captain Marvel, arriving on Earth after an extended stay in the Negative Zone, is captured by several members of the superhero team the Avengers — Quicksilver, the Scarlet Witch, and the android hero the Vision — and Rick Jones.
+It is later revealed that he conceived a child with the Skrull princess Anelle during this period of time.
 This is necessary, as Mar-Vell has inadvertently absorbed a lethal amount of radiation from spending weeks in the Negative Zone, and it will prove fatal unless treated.
-With the aid of a scientist, the Vision drains the excess radiation from Mar-Vell.
+With the aid of a scientist, Vision drains the excess radiation from Mar-Vell.

-A flashback sequence explains that the Avengers detect an alarm from the Baxter Building, the headquarters of the Fantastic Four.
-The Avengers arrive at the building and find Mar-Vell using the portal to the Negative Zone — created by Reed Richards — to try and free Rick Jones from their need to "share molecules" (alternating between the same space, one on Earth and one trapped in the Negative Zone until swapping).
-Mar-Vell is successful, although while the portal to the Zone is open, the Avengers are forced to drive back the entity Annihilus, who attempts to escape the Zone.
-Mar-Vell takes advantage of the distraction to steal an Avengers quinjet, which is tracked once the Avengers realize that the Kree hero has absorbed a lethal amount of radiation.
-The flashback ends and the group are then attacked by a robot Sentry, who captures Mar-Vell and escapes.
+A flashback sequence explains that the Avengers detected an alarm from the Baxter Building, the headquarters of the Fantastic Four.
+They arrived at the building and found Mar-Vell using a portal to the Negative Zone in an attempt to free Rick.
+Annihilus attempted to escape the Negative Zone, with Mar-Vell escaping in the ensuing chaos.
+The flashback ends and the group are then attacked by a Kree Sentry who captures Mar-Vell and escapes.
 The Avengers are questioned by Mar-Vell's former colleague, Carol Danvers.

 The Avengers respond to a call from fellow member Goliath, who advises that he is answering a distress call from Avenger Janet Pym, also known as the Wasp.
-With husband and fellow member Henry Pym, the pair were en route via ship to a research base in the Arctic Circle, there to study the effect of oil exploration on the environment.
+With husband and fellow member Hank Pym, the pair were en route via ship to a research base in the Arctic Circle, there to study the effect of oil exploration on the environment.
 The pair apparently found a lush island, and investigate as the Wasp and Yellowjacket.
-Yellowjacket guesses the truth and pushes the Wasp away before reaching the island.
+Yellowjacket guesses the truth and pushes Wasp away before reaching the island.
 When he disappears, the Wasp in turn summons Goliath.